eddyerburgh/notes/docs/computer-networking/internet/http2.md

 To start an HTTP/2 connection with a server that is known to support HTTP/2, a client must first send a **client connection preface** to the server.
 After the connection preface has been sent, the client can send HTTP/2 frames to the server {% cite rfc7540 -l 10-1 %}.

-_Note: This only affects requests over plaintext TCP.
-TLS must use TLS protocol negotiation._

 ### HTTP/2 Connection Preface

 Each endpoint must send a connection preface to confirm that the HTTP/2 protocol is being used and to set initial settings for the connection {% cite rfc7540 -l 11 %}.